maubanel/bnb/UserResearch.md

 https://xd.adobe.com/view/a27210a0-d0d7-4f7b-6711-9095a1daec6e-d443/

+We got about 10 comments from different people.
+You can read all of them by clicking on the link above.

  <kbd>
    <img src="Images/FinalUsabilityTest.png">
  </kbd>

-You can read more comments by clicking on the link above.